-We are a cash free school and all payments for trips etc must be done using our Pay 360 system.
+We are a cash free school and all payments for trips etc must be done using our Parent Pay system.
 You will be registered and shown how to log on when your child starts school.
-If you have any issues with Pay 360 please email Mrs Spencer Sarah.spencer@cheadle-inf.stockport.sch.uk Access to Documents School policies cover every aspect of school life.
+If you have any issues with Parent Pay, please email the office admin@cheadle-inf.stockport.sch.uk Access to Documents School policies cover every aspect of school life.
 Some of our most important policies are on the school website.
 If you want to know our policy on something that is not listed, please ask the school office.
 Conclusion The information in this document does not cover all that happens in school, and parents are encouraged to keep in regular contact, and to let us know if they have any questions or problems.
 LOCAL AUTHORITY NOTES.